TIBHannover/diaspora/wp4/t4.2/README.md

-# diaspora
-Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics)
+# T4.2: Evaluation and validation of predicted cultivation conditions